 Several sections of Interstate 580 were constructed prior to the Federal Highway Act of 1956, including the Livermore bypass and Altamont Pass freeway.
-Both sections opened as part of U.S. 50 prior to 1956.1 The Richmond-San Rafael Bridge over San Pablo Bay was opened to traffic in 1956, and it was originally signed as California 17 until it was renumbered in 1983.
+Both sections opened as part of U.S. 50 prior to 1956.1 The Richmond-San Rafael Bridge over San Pablo Bay was opened to traffic in 1956 as California 17.

-Even with this renumbering, the section of Interstate 580 between Interstate 80 and the Richmond-San Rafael Bridge was incomplete and still under construction.
-Temporary Interstate 580 signage was placed along theses substandard segments of former California 17 between Interstate 80 and the Richmond-San Rafael Bridge.
+Even with this renumbering, the section of Interstate 580 between I-80 and the Richmond-San Rafael Bridge was incomplete and still under construction.
+Temporary Interstate 580 signage was placed along the substandard segment of former California 17, which veered west from I-80 along the Richmond Inner Harbor toward Point Richmond.
 Upgrades to this segment were completed by the early 1990s.